boardroom-inc/stateless/docs/ethereum-basics/what-is-a-DAO.md

 ---
-title: What is Ether (ETH)? - EthHub
+title: What is a DAO? - Stateless

 description: Ether (ETH) is the native cryptocurrency used on the Ethereum network.
 ---

-# What is Ether?
+# What is a DAO?

 ## Summary